Current Visitation Level: Orange

 - The staff requests the care partner to be a part of scheduled training for patients with rehabilitation or cognitive needs.

-- In-person, bedside patient and care partner discharge education is medically necessary, or when critical updates need to be provided.
+- In-person, bedside discharge education for patients and care partners is medically necessary, or when critical updates need to be provided.

 - The medical team considers it necessary for family/care partner meetings for difficult or sensitive conversations.